joeblew99/gu/docs/md/Getting Started.md

 us to either target or vary the organizational architecture to which a page is to be describe it.

+The `DoMarkup` as well as an alternative function within the `gu/design` package, called the `DoView`.
+In Gu

 The `Markup` architecture found in the `gu/trees` package, defines structures which varying and provides a complete set of HTML/HTML5 sturctures through functions that easily define either the CSS to be include and the attributes and markup content.